 Some results from the first two years of the program include:

-In the first two years of the program, our members have mobilized over 2,600 community volunteers on service projects around the state, including assistance with environmental fairs, community cleanups, waste sorts, tree inventory/citizen foresters, invasive species removal, tree plantings, gardening, rain garden building.
+In the first two years of the program, our members have mobilized more than 2,600 community volunteers on service projects around the state, including assistance with environmental fairs, community cleanups, waste sorts, tree inventory/citizen foresters, invasive species removal, tree plantings, gardening and rain garden building.

 For more information

-The Minnesota Pollution Control Agency (MPCA) has started to accept applications for the 2014-2015 year of the Minnesota GreenCorps program.
+The Minnesota Pollution Control Agency (MPCA) is accepting applications for the 2015-2016 year of the Minnesota GreenCorps program.

-Host site applications are open through May 5.
-Learn more
+- Host site applications are closed (due May 4)